StarlkYT/Natron/README.md

 Natron does not have a NuGet package \*yet\*\
 Clone and reference the class library project inside your project.

-## Usage Example
+### Usage Example
 Natron provides simple and straight-forward usage API.
-More advanced features are cooming soon.
+More advanced features are coming soon.

 ```cs
 using Natron.Library.Builder;